Penny Arcade Adventures Episode Two Reviewed

 6:00 AM | Cord Kruse | Comment on this story

-Adventure Classic Gaming recently posted a new review of Penny Arcade Adventures: On The Rain-Slick Precipice of Darkness, Episode 2.
+Macworld has published a new review of Hothead Games' Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness, Episode Two.
 In the latest chapter in the series players rejoin Gabe and Tycho in a quest that moves ever closer to solving the mystery in the heart of New Arcadia.
-ACG gave Episode 2 a score of 4 out of 5.
+Macworld gave Episode 2 a score of 3.5 out of 5 mice.

 Recent Mac Games News